mimeindustries/learn.mime.co.uk/_docs/reprogramming-the-mearm-deluxe.md

 What next?
 -------------

 Now you can start experimenting.
 The MeArm Brains board comes with a controller and LCD and we have examples of how to get these running.
-But the controls aren�t perfect for a reason, so you can make them how you like them!
-Check out the code and our Pin Out diagram so you can get started!
+But the controls aren't perfect for a reason, so you can make them how you like them!
+Check out the code and our Pin Out diagram so you can get started.
 This pinout is the same for the Pro Mini, with the exception of one of the GNDs shown below is a Reset pin, this will have been removed on your Pro Mini!

 ![](/assets/docs/reprogramming-the-mearm-deluxe/06.jpg)